-If you have ever held a skein that felt incredibly soft, almost silky – and promised to be machine washable – then you probably had Superwash yarn in your hands.
+If you’ve ever held a ball that felt incredibly soft, almost silky – and promised to be machine washable – then you probably had Superwash yarn in your hands.

 What does “Superwash” mean?